 If you’ve found this article then you are probably thinking “what should I do on my first trip to New York?”
 If you’re a first timer to NYC then you need to be prepared that it is a very quick paced, busy city.
 You will easily get wrapped up in the hustle and bustle of New York in no time.
 You need the patience of a Saint for crossing the roads too!
 As a couple from the UK, we are not used to having to wait at pedestrian crossings.
 In the UK, we just cross over the road the second there are no cars whereas in NYC you definitely need to wait, the drivers are very impatient.
 It’s true what you see on TV with all the yellow cabs beeping their horns impatiently trying to get through the chaos of traffic.

 The one thing you need to know about visiting any tourist attraction in New York City is to be prepared for long wait times.
 There are so many cool experiences in NYC that you want to be able to take advantage of as many as possible.
 The best thing to do is to plan in advance as much as possible.
-We purchased Go City passes which enabled us to visit a number of attractions over the course of 4 days.
+We purchased Go City passes which enabled us to visit a number of attractions over the course of 4 days and keep our trip to New York City on a budget.
 They were such a good idea to save money as we totalled up the prices of all the attractions we went to and we would have spent far more if we hadn’t got the Go City Passes.
 Some of the attractions also include a skip the queue as well so we found that we also saved time using them!

 Located in Hudson Yard, you will find a super stylish shopping mall.
 On the top of this sits an outside sky deck, The Edge, where you can get beautiful views across the city.
 You will be able to look down through a glass floor and see the world moving below you.
 You will ride an elevator up 100 stories and be able to get some amazing Instagram photos of the city’s skyline.
 This is one of the best things to do in New York!
 There are a lot of different places to visit where you can get city views but this was by far our favourite one!